-Chuck Buechele of Mouldings One says that his company, which was founded in 1958 and is still family owned, had a great year in 2014 and is expanding its facilities.
-Mouldings One has its own sawmill and can make mouldings, interior doors, railings and spindles out of many types of wood and in numerous styles.
-Check out its showroom in Burton, or visit the Mouldings One booth at the NARI show later this month or at the Great Big Home+Garden Show in early February.
-Both home shows will take place at the IX Center in Cleveland.
-Visit the Mouldings One website for more information or call 877.708.4095.
+Chuck Buechele of Mouldings One says that the company, which was founded in 1958 and is still family owned, has its own sawmill and can make mouldings, interior doors, railings and spindles out of many types of hardwood and in numerous styles.
+Mouldings, for example, can really dress up a room in your home.
+For ideas from the Mouldings One experts, visit the showroom, which is located in Burton, Ohio.
+For hours and other information, go to the website or call 877.708.4095.

 Mary Jo Alexander is the artistic co-director of Actors' Summit, a professional equity theater based in Akron's Greystone Hall.
 Mary Jo is directing the company's next production, Always....Patsy Cline, a two-woman musical tribute based on a true story from the life of the famous country-pop singer, whose hits include "Crazy" and "Walkin' After Midnight."
 The show opens May 28 and continues through June 21.
 To buy tickets, visit the Actors' Summit website or call the box office at 330.374.7568.